 The case could be made that the Lounge, as part of the Conference, mimics the range of treatments for AIDS itself.
 There is an intensity to a conference, a rapid paced relentless sea of schedules and presentations.
 The Lounge, on the other hand, offers an opportunity to reflect, to absorb, and to recalibrate.
 Good medical care requires an understanding of pacing, of tempo, and of balance.
 Too many drugs too fast can cause harm — and everybody responds a little differently, as does one’s own body over time.

 During the early years of the epidemic there was so little known about the disease and of treatment options that mistakes were made.
 But with analysis, reflection, and the direct participation of patients and caregivers, solutions were found.
 Kaiser Permanente researchers contributed to the body of knowledge needed to improve HIV/AIDS care.

-When two nurses at a non-KP facility were so fearful that they refused to enter a patient’s room, Kaiser Permanente reacted.
+When 2 nurses at a non-Kaiser Permanente facility were so fearful that they refused to enter a patient’s room, Kaiser Permanente reacted.
 San Francisco Medical Center Infection Control nurse Barbara Lamberto remembers: “We called a department head meeting immediately [and] we talked about our personnel policies and our posture about that kind of situation, and I think in the long run it made a difference because everybody knew [that] this is how we felt.
 We are a health care organization.
 We are here to care for patients.”

 The epidemic is far from over and more solutions remain to be found.
 Kaiser Permanente is proud to help be part of that process.